V9vek/Android-Paging_3-UnsplashApi/README.md

 This is a small demo application based on modern Android application tech-stacks and MVVM architecture.
 This project is for focusing especially on the library [Jetpack Paging 3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview).

-Fetching data from the network and integrating persisted data in the database via repository pattern (Code in DatabaseBranch).
+Fetching data from the network and integrating persisted data in the database via repository pattern<br> (Room Persistence in [DatabaseBranch](https://github.com/viveksharma2382000/Android-Paging_3-UnsplashApi/tree/DatabaseBranch) because Remote Mediator of Paging 3 still in Experimental Phase).

 ### Tech stack & Open-source libraries
 - Minimum SDK level 21